survivejs/react-book/manuscript/05_react_and_flux.md

 ### Implementing `create`

-Compared to the earlier logic `create` will generate an id for a `Note` automatically.
+Compared to the earlier logic, `create` will generate an id for a `Note` automatically.
 This is a detail that can be hidden within the store.

 ```javascript
 import uuid from 'node-uuid';